dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 }
 {% endhighlight %}

 Now, we can write our one-step evaluation method.
-As a requirement, we add that the term must be well-typed and is not a final value.
+As a requirement, we add that the term must be well-typed and nonfinal.

 {% highlight javascript %}
 function OneStepEvaluate(e: Term): (r: Term)